 - excessive supplementation (ie: too much vitamin A, selenium, boron …)

-It is vital that you eat a well-balanced diet that meets your body’s needs (the Mediterranean Diet, emphasizing plant foods and healthy fats, is my favourite); I highly recommend talking to a Registered Dietitian if you have concerns regarding your diet to ensure that you are getting the proper nutrition to meet your requirements (the information contained in this article is not a substitute for personalized recommendations from your healthcare professional).
+It is vital that you eat a well-balanced diet that meets your body’s needs (the Mediterranean pattern of eating, emphasizing plant foods and healthy fats, is my favourite).
+I highly recommend talking to a Registered Dietitian if you have concerns regarding your diet to ensure that you are getting the proper nutrition to meet your requirements (the information contained in this article is not a substitute for personalized recommendations from your healthcare professional).
+Check out Dietitians of Canada for a directory to find a dietitian in your area

 How Diet Affects Your Hair